Search engine optimization that used content marketing used to be simple.

 If you still think that more pages means more opportunities to rank on page 1 of Google, know that there is a much better and much more efficient way to get organic search traffic to your website.
 Keyword mapping is the foundation of that strategy.

-In both scenarios though, our process at Dialed Labs involves using a keyword mapping template, which is a simple spreadsheet.
+In both scenarios, our process involves using a keyword mapping template, which is a simple spreadsheet.

 This spreadsheet template includes the following fields: